awslabs/aws-embedded-metrics-python/README.md

 Adds a new set of dimensions that will be associated to all metric values.

-**WARNING**: Every distinct value will result in a new CloudWatch Metric name.
+**WARNING**: Every distinct value will result in a new CloudWatch Metric.
 If the cardinality of a particular value is expected to be high, you should consider using `setProperty` instead.